kimkroener/UnfoldPreconditioning/README.md

 ### File hierachy

 1. `src/types.jl` : Define types like SolverMethod, PreconditionerMethod, SolverDiagnostics
+2. `src/preconditioner_interface.jl` : Interface functions that handels the `preconditioner_registry`
-2. `src/preconditioners/` : Implementations of various preconditioners, each file is independent but grouped by similar types e.g. diagonal preconditioners, incomplete factorization, block decompositions, ...
+3. `src/preconditioners/` : Implementations of various preconditioners, each file is independent but grouped by similar types e.g. diagonal preconditioners, incomplete factorization, block decompositions, ...
-3. `src/preconditioner_interface.jl` : Interface functions to call preconditioners, e.g. `preconMethod = get_preconditioner(:jacobi)`
+4. `src/solver_interface.jl` : handels the `solver_registry`
-4. `src/solvers/` : Implementations of various solvers, each solver package (Krylov.jl, IterativeSolvers.jl, ..) is loaded only here not in the interface
+5. `src/solvers/` : Implementations of various solvers, each solver package (Krylov.jl, IterativeSolvers.jl, ..) is loaded only here not in the interface
-5. `src/solver_interface.jl` : Interface functions to call solvers with preconditioning
-6. `src/preconditioners/` : Implementations of various preconditioners
+6. `solve_with_preconditioner()`: the main + auxilary functions.
+Does 1. compatiability checks on solver-precond. pairs + settings 2. construct normal eq.
+3. apply the preconditioner 4. call solve 5. undo right precond. if needed and 6. collects results.
-7. `src/benchmarking/` : Scripts to benchmark different solver-preconditioner combinations
+7. `src/benchmarking/` : utility scripts for benchmarking
+8. `src/utils/`: mainly some plotting function

+9. `notebooks/`: pluto notebooks with some background info, how tos and results analysis.
+10. `scripts`: scripts to run benchmarks, and a test script to use solve_with_preconditioner as custom solver function for Unfold.

 ### Adding new solvers/preconditioners
 create a new method struct (see types.jl) with the corresponding setup or solve functions. for each individual preconditoner/solver file exists a small registry/dict that maps a symbol to the method struct.
 These are merged in the interfaces.